Brazil police operation in Rio favela leaves 13 dead - Journal du Cameroun

 As well as rising crime, human rights groups have hit out at the security forces for excessive use of force, particularly in favelas.

-In 2017, 1,127 people died during police operations in Rio state, the Public Security Forum NGO said, representing an increase of 90 percent since 2014.
+In 2017, 1,127 people died during police operations in Rio state, the Public Security Forum NGO said — a 90 percent increase since 2014.

 Also in 2017, 104 security agents were killed, mostly when off duty.